Carbon Footprint Reduction Strategies for SMEs

 Install energy-efficient equipment

 Replacing outdated machinery, appliances, lighting, HVAC systems with energy-efficient alternatives can greatly reduce emissions from energy use.
-ENERGY STAR certified equipment uses 10-50% less energy, cutting electricity expenses too.
-Prioritize upgrades that yield the quickest ROI.
+Or installing smart plugs, like those produced by measurable.energy.
+Prioritise upgrades that yield the quickest ROI.

 Improve transportation efficiency

-Cut emissions from corporate travel and logistics by setting policies for public transport, electric vehicles, route optimization, no-idling rules for delivery trucks.
+Cut emissions from corporate travel and logistics by setting policies for public transport, electric vehicles, route optimisation, no-idling rules for delivery trucks.
 Encouraging employee carpooling or remote work reduces commuting pollution.

 Use renewable energy